flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

         ![dcdu-ocl-req](../assets/feature-guides/hoppie/dcdu-ocl-req.png){align=center width=48% loading=lazy}
         ![dcdu-ocl-clearance](../assets/feature-guides/hoppie/dcdu-ocl-clearance.png){align=center width=48% loading=lazy}

-Fifteen (15) minutes after passing the entry point you need to set your squawk to 2000.
+Fifteen (15) minutes after passing the entry point, you need to set your squawk to 2000.
 You will receive a new squawk when entering a domestic sector again.

-##  ATIS Auto Update
+##  ATIS Auto-Update

-To receive ATIS information and setup auto update of specific ATIS go to the ATC COMM menu and click on `ATIS`.
+To receive ATIS information and setup auto-update of specific ATIS go to the ATC COMM menu and click on `ATIS`.

 The source for your ATIS information can be configured in the EFB Settings page: [EFB ATSU-AOC Options](flypados3/settings.md#atsuaoc)